asle/lenovo_m93p_mini_hackintosh/README.md

 ## Installation
 * I installed Windows10 on the drive and used [SSDTIME](https://github.com/corpnewt/SSDTTime) to generate the SSDTs.
 I copied these over to the ACPI folder.
 I can not guarantee these are perfect for your PC but I suggest you do this on your own Lenovo m93p Tiny to be sure.
 * Copy over my EFI folder (created from  [OpenCore guide for Haswell](https://dortania.github.io/OpenCore-Install-Guide/config.plist/haswell.html#starting-point)) to the EFI partition
-* Edit config.plist to enter new serialse UUID etc.
+* Edit config.plist to enter new serials, MB, UUID etc.

 ## BIOS setup
 I suggest upgrading to latest version.
 Load default settings.
 Things to configure: